 - Preheat the oven to 375F/190C.

-- Use the flat side of a mallet or a rolling pin to flatten out the chicken tenders a bit to make them relatively easy to roll.
-Cut each tender in half so you have two short-ish lengths from each.
+- If needed, use the flat side of a mallet or a rolling pin to flatten out the chicken tenders a bit to make them relatively easy to roll.
 If using whole breasts, you will need to cut them probably in 4 or more pieces or, if serving as a main, you can just slit a pocket in the middle and fill it as a whole breast.

 - Put a spoonful of the oatmeal mixture onto each piece of chicken, pressing it together a little, and carefully roll them up and place in an oven dish, join down.
-Don't worry if it leaks a little.
+If they don't seem to hold you can secure with a cocktail stick.
+Don't worry if it leaks a little, just try to stuff back in.
+Repeat with the rest of the pieces of chicken and stuffing.
 Drizzle a little oil over the top of the pieces of chicken.

-- Bake the chicken for approx 30min until cooked through.
+- Bake the chicken for approximately 20 - 30 minutes until cooked through.

-- Meanwhile warm a small pan on the stove then add the whisky and set light to it, off the heat.
-Be VERY careful as you do as the flames can be very high - definitely don't look over the pan.
+- Meanwhile warm the whisky in a small saucepan.
+If you have gas, tilt to one side to allow it to catch light.
+Otherwise, remove from the stove and use a long match or lighter to light.
+Be VERY careful as you do this as the flames can be high - definitely don't look over the pan.

 - Serve the chicken pieces either with the sauce on the side for dipping, or poured over the top.